abecode/sasa-tool/README.txt

 University of Southern California (USC), the Signal Analysis and Interpretation Laboratory (SAIL) and Annenberg Innovation Laboratory (AIL).
 The sentiment research at SAIL is supported by grants including NSF, NIH, and DARPA.
-The sentiment research at AIL is sponsored by companies, especially IBM and Orange.
+The sentiment research at AIL is sponsored by the lab sponsors, especially IBM, a AIL founding sponsor, and Orange, the flagship brand of France Telecom.

 This work was made possible by using existing open source projects and code.
 NLTK (nltk.org) provides some of the basic classes of the SASA tool,